Search

 Purchase your membership

-Membership cards can be picked up from the Frank Brown Recreation Center or Lake Wilmore Park Recreation Center beginning March 17, 2025.
+Membership cards can be picked up from the Frank Brown Recreation Center or Lake Wilmore Park Recreation Center.

 For cash payments, please visit the Harris Center.
 Please note, those paying in cash will still be required to complete the online registration for membership.